chrthomsen/pygrametl/docs/examples/dimensions.rst

     pgconn = psycopg2.connect("""host='localhost' dbname='dw' user='dwuser'
                               password='dwpass'""")

-    # This ConnectionWrapper will be set as a default and is then implicitly used, but
+    # This ConnectionWrapper will be set as a default and is then implicitly
-    # it is stored in conn so transactions can be committed and the connection closed
+    # used, but it is stored in conn so transactions can be committed and the
+    # connection closed
     conn = pygrametl.ConnectionWrapper(connection=pgconn)

-    # TypeOneSlowlyChangingDimension is created with price as the changing attribute
+    # TypeOneSlowlyChangingDimension is created with price as a changing attribute
     productDimension = TypeOneSlowlyChangingDimension(
         name='product',
         key='productid',